tsaqib/bike-sharing-time-series-nn-numpy/README.md

-# A Neural Network written completely using Numpy on Bike Sharing Time Series dataset
+# A Neural Network using Numpy on Time Series dataset

 ## Results